Ciega, Sordomuda

 "Ciega Sordomuda" received positive reactions from music critics, who praised the instruments used and compared it to Shakira's breakout hit "Estoy Aquí".
 The song was nominated in the category of Pop Song of the Year at the 1999 Lo Nuestro Awards and was a recipient of a Broadcast Music, Inc. (BMI) Latin Award in 2000.
-An accompanying music video was filmed in Miami, Florida and directed by Gustavo Garzón.
+An accompanying music video was filmed in Los Angeles, California and directed by Gustavo Garzón.
 The film depicts Shakira and her partner being chased by cyber police after escaping jail.
 The song was included in the set list for the Tour Anfibio, Tour of the Mongoose, the Oral Fixation Tour, and The Sun Comes Out World Tour.
 Shakira also performed an acoustic version of the song for her first live album, MTV Unplugged (2000).
-Commercially, the track topped the Billboard Hot Latin Songs and Latin Pop Airplay charts in the United States; it also became a number-one hit in Costa Rica, Panama and her native Colombia; and reached the top-ten in five other countries.
+Commercially, the track topped the Billboard Hot Latin Songs and Latin Pop Airplay charts in the United States; it also became a number-one hit in Costa Rica, Panama and her native Colombia; and reached the top ten in five other countries.